-Ditch store-bought and serve up these Homemade Hot Pockets, filled with ham and cheese, for a family-friendly meal or a perfect on-the-go lunch that is oozing with flavor.
+Ditch the store-bought and whip up these Homemade Hot Pockets instead!
+This easy copycat recipe can be made with endless fillings, are freezer-friendly, and make a perfect on-the-go meal that is oozing with flavor.

 - Freezer-Friendly.
-Just like store-bought Hot Pockets, this homemade version can be made in a large batch and frozen to pull out as desired.
-They reheat beautifully!
+Just like store-bought Hot Pockets, this homemade version can be made in a large batch and frozen to pull out as desired and they reheat beautifully!

 - Better for You.
 When you make Hot Pockets at home, there will be no added preservatives, and YOU are in charge of the quality of ingredients.